hrr47-sdc8-webber/similar-restaurants-service/README.md

 ## API

-As part of our renovation of the back-end, our team has implemented the following API routes.
+As part of back-end renovation, our team has implemented the following API routes.
 Should the front-end team choose to add further CRUD functionality client-side, please use the following:

 ### GET ```/restaurants/:id```